alchemyplatform/alchemy-sdk-js/README.md

 As of version `2.0.0` on NPM, the Alchemy SDK is out of beta.
 This means that all future releases will follow semantic versioning.
 The upgrade from `1.x.x` to `2.x.x` will be a breaking change.
 See the Releases changelog for full details.

+Use emoji to call the user attention

-**IMPORTANT:** The `@alch/alchemy-sdk` package is now deprecated as of the v2.0.0 release.
+> :warning: **IMPORTANT:** The `@alch/alchemy-sdk` package is now deprecated as of the v2.0.0 release.
 Please use the `alchemy-sdk` package instead.

-To upgrade to v2.0.0 from v1.X.X, simply run one of the following:
+> To upgrade to v2.0.0 from v1.X.X, simply run one of the following:
 ```
 npm uninstall @alch/alchemy-sdk
 npm install alchemy-sdk@latest